Cloud computing: Challenges and limitations

-One of the main challenges of cloud computing, in comparison to more traditional on-premises computing, is data security and privacy.
+One of the primary challenges of cloud computing, compared with traditional on-premises systems, is maintaining data security and privacy.
 Cloud users entrust their sensitive data to third-party providers, who may not have adequate measures to protect it from unauthorized access, breaches, or leaks.
 Cloud users also face compliance risks if they have to adhere to certain regulations or standards regarding data protection, such as GDPR or HIPAA.

 Another challenge of cloud computing is reduced visibility and control.
 Cloud users may not have full insight into how their cloud resources are managed, configured, or optimized by their providers.
 They may also have limited ability to customize or modify their cloud services according to their specific needs or preferences.
 Complete understanding of all technology may be impossible, especially given the scale, complexity, and deliberate opacity of contemporary systems; however, there is a need for understanding complex technologies and their interconnections to have power and agency within them.
 The metaphor of the cloud can be seen as problematic as cloud computing retains the aura of something noumenal and numinous; it is something experienced without precisely understanding what it is or how it works.

 Additionally, cloud migration is a significant challenge.
 This process involves transferring data, applications, or workloads from one cloud environment to another, or from on-premises infrastructure to the cloud.
 Cloud migration can be complicated, time-consuming, and expensive, particularly when there are compatibility issues between different cloud platforms or architectures.
 If not carefully planned and executed, cloud migration can lead to downtime, reduced performance, or even data loss.